sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 💸 Support Me
 Unfortunately, my home internet connection doesn't allow me to host a blocklist, so I'm asking for your support. **Any donation would be greatly appreciated**, and with your help, the VPS server will remain online 24/7.
 I will also continue to actively maintain this project.
 Thank you! 😹😻
-> https://sefinek.net/support-me (Ko-fi, GitHub Sponsors, Stripe, Patreon)
+> https://sefinek.net/support-me (Ko-fi, GitHub Sponsors, Stripe, Patreon, CS2 Skins)
 > https://paypal.me/sefinek (PayPal: contact@sefinek.net)